Skip to main content

 To use your own model, select Custom and upload a model photo.

-Select Pose and choose a preferred position for the model.
+5. Use Pose to choose a preferred position for the model.

-Select the Brand kit icon and cchoose whether the brand description for the Space will influence the AI:
+7. Select the Brand icon to choose whether the brand description for the Space will influence the AI:

 1k resolution, requires Pro subscription, consumes less AI credits.